Updated by Lucas Agra

 In this article, we will learn how to create your sentences and run the training following some of the good practices for training.

-In the examples below, we will create a dataset that predicts if the user wants to stay inside or go outside (and we will make these two, our intents).
+In the examples below, we will create an intelligence that predicts if the user wants to stay inside or go outside (and we will make these two, our intents).

 Adding a training sentence